-if requested, the model matrix.

-mode1 if requested (the default), the model frame.

-logical.
-Was the IWLS algorithm judged to have converged? converged boundary logical.
-Is the fitted value on the boundary of the attainable values?

-the matched call. call the formula supplied. formula terms the terms object used. data the data argument. offset the offset vector used.

-the value of the control argument used.

-method the name of the fitter function used, currently always "glm.fit".

-contrasts (where relevant) the contrasts used.

-xlevels (where relevant) a record of the levels of the factors used in fitting.
+x if requested, the model matrix. model if requested (the default), the model frame. converged logical.
+Was the IWLS algorithm judged to have converged? boundary logical.
+Is the fitted value on the boundary of the attainable values? call the matched call. formula the formula supplied. terms the terms object used. data the data argument. offset the offset vector used. control the value of the control argument used. method the name of the fitter function used, currently always "glm.fit". contrasts (where relevant) the contrasts used. xlevels (where relevant) a record of the levels of the factors used in fitting.

-(where relevant) information returned by model.frame on the special handling na.action
+×. (where relevant) information returned by model.frame on the special handling na.action of NAs.

-In addition, non-empty fits will have components qr, R and effects relating to the final weighted
+In addition, non-empty fits will have components qr, R and effects relating to the final weighted linear fit.